sccn/sccn.github.io/Graveyard/Compiling_EEGLAB_Technical_note_for_developers.md

 <!-- -->

--   Setup a *crontab* job to automatize the daily compilation.
+-   Setup a *crontab* job to automate the daily compilation.
 For this, create a *crontab* job from the terminal, as indicated here;

 ``` powershell